Trovemaster/Duo/docs/source/unbound.rst

 Excluding  bound upper states
 -----------------------------

 Sometimes only the transitions to the unbound state are needed.
-In this case we exclude tansitions to the upper bound states with a keyword `unbound` placed anywhere in the
+In this case we exclude transitions to the upper bound states with a keyword `unbound` placed anywhere in the INTENSITY section.
-INTENSITY section.

 Example:
 ::